HMuraja/recipe-book-v2/README.md

 ## Like

 If the user wants to like a recipe they have to log in and navigate to the recipe they like.
 On the recipe they must click on the heart icon, in order to like it or unlike it.
-Tghe page will refresh and the number of likes will be updated and the heart icon will change depending on if the user liked (solid colored heart icon) or unliked (outlined icon).
+The page will refresh and the number of likes will be updated and the heart icon will change depending on if the user liked (solid colored heart icon) or unliked (outlined icon).

 ![Like before](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/features/liek%20-before.png)